VinAIResearch/Open3DIS/docs/DATA.md

 ## Replica

 We special thank Ayca Takmaz for providing groundtruth of Replica dataset for evaluation.
+We also prepare the preprocessed data of Replica (including 8 scenes) at [OneDrive](https://umass-my.sharepoint.com/:u:/g/personal/tdngo_umass_edu/ERkM9wSgo1BJoZqNOwBuhlABgw42v5P5oiZCChjA3ZQ1og?e=bIYEKx).
+Download and extract it to `Dataset/Replica`.

 ```
 Open3DIS <-- (you are here)
 Dataset